WoltLab/docs.woltlab.com/docs/php_code-style_documentation.md

 parent: php_code-style
 ---

-{% include callout.html content="The following documentation conventions are used by us for our own packages.
-While you do not have to follow every rule, you are encouraged to do so." type="info" %}
+!!! info "The following documentation conventions are used by us for our own packages.
+While you do not have to follow every rule, you are encouraged to do so."

 ## Database Objects